rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 </blockquote>

 With the invitation sent, let me walk you through how the day of the interview is going to go down in [Part #2]({% link _drafts/Awesome_technical_interviews_part_2.md %}).

+*If you want me to bring this process to your company, send me a mail at [hello@craftswerk.io](mailto:hello@craftswerk.io) so we can talk about the specifics over a coffee or via video chat.*